Villa Arrigona

-Villa Arrigona, in San Giacomo delle Segnate, Province of Mantua, Italy, was built between 1619 and 1622 on the commission of Count Pompeo Arrigoni, of the noble Arrigoni family, to the architect Antonio Maria Viani, already in the service of the Gonzagas of Mantua.
-It is one of the most important villas of the province.
+Villa Arrigona is a 17th-century villa in San Giacomo delle Segnate, in the Province of Mantua, Lombardy, Italy.
+Its main residence was built between 1613 and 1622 on the commission of Count Pompeo Arrigoni, son of Gerolamo, of the noble Arrigoni family, to designs by the Cremonese architect Antonio Maria Viani, prefect of the Gonzaga ducal works at Mantua; the wider complex, including the oratory, was developed subsequently, with a major enlargement in the 18th century.
+It is considered one of the most important villas of the province.